Skip to navigation Skip to main content

 INFO:

-Notably, WebC components can have any valid HTML tag name and are not restricted to the same naming limitations as custom elements (which require a dash in the name).
+Notably, WebC components can have any valid HTML tag name!
+They are not restricted to the same naming limitations as custom elements (which require a dash in the name).

 Use the components property in the options passed to addPlugin in your Eleventy configuration file to specify project-wide WebC component files available for use in any page.